anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is the only force capable of transforming an enemy into a friend.
+Quote: Beware lest you lose the substance by grasping at the shadow.

-By: Martin Luther King Jr.
+By: Aesop